Skip to content

 Does this tool replace the FAFSA?

 No. This tool produces a rough estimate using the simplified core formula.
-The actual FAFSA applies additional adjustments including state and local tax allowances, employment expense allowances, age-based asset protections, and special circumstances like the simplified needs test and automatic zero SAI.
+The actual FAFSA applies additional rules including income protection allowances, payroll tax allowances, exemptions from asset reporting for qualifying lower-income families, and the provisions that guarantee a maximum Pell Grant based on family size and the federal poverty guidelines.
 The only official SAI comes from submitting the FAFSA itself.
 Use this tool to get a directional sense of where you stand before filling out the full form.

 How does number in college affect SAI?